 Dr. Erin Todd is currently working as a postdoctoral researcher in earthquake science in the Department of Geology at the University of Otago in Dunedin, New Zealand.
-Erin is also a member of the Otago Earthquake Science Working Group, a collaborative, multidisciplinary group of scientists and practitioners who work in the field of earthquake science in southern New Zealand.
+Erin is also a founding member of the Otago Earthquake Science Working Group, a collaborative, multidisciplinary group of scientists and practitioners who work in the field of earthquake science in southern New Zealand.
 Erin is also involved in science outreach and communication in the greater Otago region and beyond.

 I've worked on a range of seismology and seismotectonic projects throughout New Zealand at sea and on land.
 Click here to learn more about my research interests.